All the information you need to get around the Greek island of Kos. Includes getting around by bus, rental vehicle, taxi, tours, cruises and bicycles!

 There are two bus companies in Kos, each serving different parts of the island.
 Buses depart from different bus stations.

-These local buses serve Kos Town and the nearby areas.
+These local bus lines serve Kos Town and the nearby areas.
 This includes the beaches on the east, like Agios Fokas beach and Thermes beach with the lovely natural spa.

 There is also a bus service to Asklipieio, the wonderful ancient site which was Ancient Greece’s most important healing centre.